-Since financial services industry collects, stores, and transmits sensitive non-public informationinformatino, malicious actors continue to target it.
-As the financial services industry embraces digital transformation, it opens itself up to new risks.
-Cloud infrastructures act as a primary target, leading to new risks arising from the new technologies.
-Emerging risks facing the financial services industry require continuous monitoring to retain a robust cybersecurity posture.
+Since the financial services industry collects, stores, and transmits sensitive non-public information, malicious actors will always target this sector.
+And as the U.S. financial services industry embraces digital transformation, it opens itself up to new risks and cyber threats, such as:

 Top 3 Patterns

-- Privilege Misuse
+- Privilege misuse

-- Miscellaneous Errors
+- Miscellaneous errors

-- 72% of breaches were External Actors
+- 64 percent of breaches were external actors

-- 36% of breaches were Internal Actors
+- 35 percent of breaches were internal actors

-- 2% of breaches involved Partners
+- 1 percent of breaches involved multiple parties

 What New Regulations and Standards Impact Financial Services?

 General Data Protection Regulation (GDPR)